An English Rose

 and the Princess Classic

-examples are unlikely because this requires knowlege about the woman's personal relationships with her family and acting for their benefit in society.
+examples are unlikely because this trope requires knowledge about the woman's personal relationships with her family and acting for their benefit in society.

 open/close all folders